ottok/debgpt/doc/install-and-usage.md

 `conda install -c conda-forge mamba` ; `mamba init <shell>` (e.g., `mamba init fish`); `source <shell-rc>`.
 We do this because the default conda is super slow and may sometimes fail to resolve dependencies.
 If this step is skipped, replace the `mamba` into `conda` for all the following commands.
-3. `mamba env create -f doc/conda.yml`.
-To restore the conda environment.
+3. Use `mamba env create -f doc/conda.yml` to restore the conda environment.
+If you only wants to use openai frontend, you can use `doc/conda-minimal.yml` instead to reduce number of dependencies.
 4. `mamba activate pth212`.
 Then we are good.

 ### Venv + Pip